 What Are Your Options for Effective Scar Treatment?

-VISIA Skin Analysis:
+VISIA Skin Analysis

-VISIA is a unique imaging technology that scans your skin and captures key visual information using multi-spectral imaging and analysis that helps to discover effective ways to improve scars and your personal skin care concerns.
+VISIA is a unique imaging technology that scans your skin and captures key visual information using multi-spectral imaging and analysis that helps to discover effective ways to improve scars and your personal skincare concerns.
 It also saves money by allowing you to focus on the areas of most need.
 With VISIA, you can better understand your skin rejuvenation goals.
 VISIA allows Dr. Dima to recommend customized treatments and products based on detection and overall evaluation to improve your skin’s glow, look and feel.

-Laser resurfacing uses a laser to send out brief pulses of energy that is absorbed by water and other substances in the skin.
-The heat from this energy vaporizes thin sections of skin, layer by layer, removing unwanted scaring, wrinkles, and more.
+Laser resurfacing uses a laser to send out brief pulses of energy that are absorbed by water and other substances in the skin.
+The heat from this energy vaporizes thin sections of skin, layer by layer, removing unwanted scarring, wrinkles, and more.
 New, fresher skin will then grow in its place revealing a more youthful appearance.
 This procedure promotes natural collagen production in order to stimulate the skin for a healthy healing process and smoother skin.

 Laser resurfacing is an effective treatment for superficial scars caused by acne, surgery, or trauma.